Brianna Visalli: Birmingham City

 In July 2019, Visalli joined Birmingham City.
 Visalli played in eight games for the Blues in 2019, captaining the side in their away fixture against Brighton & Hove Albion.
 She was ruled out of action until 2020 on December 5, 2019, after undergoing minor surgery for a medical condition.
 In total, Visalli made 13 appearances for Birmingham in all competitions before leaving as a free agent at the end of the season.

 Houston Dash

 In May 2020, Visalli signed a two-year contract with NWSL club Houston Dash ahead of the 2020 NWSL Challenge Cup.

 Visalli made her club debut during the 2020 NWSL Challenge Cup, going on to win the tournament with the Dash.
 She would then make three appearances in the 2020 NWSL Fall Series.
 Visalli made twenty appearances in all competitions in 2021 and nineteen appearances in 2022.
 Out of contract at the end of 2022, Houston announced she would not return in 2023.

 Brighton & Hove Albion

 In 2023, she signed for Brighton & Hove Albion until the summer of 2024.

 International career

 Visalli has previously represented the United States at the U-23 level on three occasions.
 As a dual citizen, through her English-born mother, Visalli is eligible to represent both the US and England at the senior level.

+Coaching career

+Visalli was hired as an assistant coach to Paul Ratcliffe for the Stanford Cardinal women's soccer ahead of the 2024 season.